 Which are the best oil paints for beginners?

-As a beginner it can be very difficult to understand the terminology regarding oil paints, and you can easily get confused with the variety of available tube colors.
+As a beginner it can be very difficult to understand the terminology regarding oil paint colors, and you can easily get confused with the variety of available tube colors.
 This guide will help you choose a simple palette of oil paints for beginners, to take away the stress and help you get started on your first painting project.
 We also have suggestions for a smaller palette of colors if you want to see if oil painting is for you.

 What are the important terms to understand when buying oil paints for beginners?